victorcristianpalea/PyParax/readme.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-The software is supported on Windows 10 and Ubuntu v19.10 or greater operating systems.
+The software is supported on Windows 10 and Ubuntu v19.10.

 ### Prerequisites (Windows 10)